Who needs to self-isolate

 You should monitor your health during this time, and call the Public Health Hotline on 1800 671 738 if you begin to feel unwell.

-See Important information about self isolation for more information.
+See Self-isolation FAQs for more information.

 How to travel to home isolation if you need to use public transport

-For close contacts of confirmed cases, when travelling to your home to start your isolation period, use private transport if you can, to protect others, and go straight there.
+When travelling to your home to start your isolation period, use private transport if you can, to protect others, and go straight there.

 If you need to use public transport (buses, taxis, ride-hail services), you must: